dosimont/sc2_matchmaker/README.md

 # starcraft2_matchmaker

-Starcraft 2 Matchmaker is a tool that helps to organize match by automatically balancing the teams, according to the level of the players.
+Starcraft 2 Matchmaker is a tool that helps to organize matches between human players by balancing the teams automatically, according to the level of the players.
 This level is computed using Elo's formula.

 Author: Damien Dosimont